jhanditye/connect-x/README.md

 ### Focus
 My focus on this project is on showing the efficiacy of deep reinforcement learning my making increasingly effective agents.
 After a while, I should explore the working of AlphaZero, to create a 100% winning agent.
 This type of agent is not always guranteed for these kind of problems but discussions in the compettition give evidence for a complete solution here.
-Important Checks
-- [x] Is the webiste accessible?
-(Check)
-- [x] Is the final user interface easy to interact with?
-(Check)
-- [x] Has all code been refactored to ease maintanence and readability?
-(Check)
-- [ ] Have CSS adjustments been made to the code for different browsers?

 ### Min Max Agent